Applications

 1. Input: Click on the Plus icon to add new input.
 Enter the input name and select the type from the list.
 By default, item is displayed as the name and type of the input.

-4. Add default app configuration: Click App Config.
-The edit service configuration window is displayed.
-Make changes in the following fields:
+7. Add default app configuration: Click App Config, and make changes in the following fields:

 1. Min Replicas: This refers to the minimum number of instances (or "replicas") of your function that will be running at any given time, by default, it is set to 0.
 Make changes, if required.